 3. Empty Your Bladder Frequently

 Not emptying your bladder frequently, exposes the wall of the bladder to harmful toxins and bacteria for longer intervals.
 The longer the urine sits in your bladder, the more it stagnates.
-So, it is best to pee every time you begin to feel the
+So, it is best to pee every time you begin to feel the urge rather than holding it for long.

 4. Choose Shower Over Bathtub